CountESS-Project/Enrich2-CountESS/docs/introduction.rst

 	Contains barcode and identifier elements.
 Each identifier in the experiment is associated with one or more DNA barcode sequences.
 A barcode-identifier map describes which barcodes map to each identifier.
 The FASTQ_ file contains only barcode sequences.

 * Overlap

+.. deprecated:: Overlap sequence libraries are no longer supported.

 	Contains variant and synonymous elements.
 DNA variants are sequenced directly using overlapping paired-end reads.
 Requires FASTQ_ files for both forward and reverse reads.